jroettenbacher/phd_base/README.md

 *author: Johannes Röttenbacher*

 Here I code all the stuff I need for my PhD.
+It includes processing for measurement data gathered by the HALO aircraft.
+During the first year a new python package was created which provides useful functions used in the processing and analysis of the data.
+The package is called `pylim`.
+Further there are folders for different purposes:

 ## 1. SMART